Other clinics

 Throughout a 68-week study, those who received a Semaglutide injection once a week lost about 15% of their body weight compared to those who received a placebo (2.4% weight loss).

-The study reveals that when people took Semaglutide and began to make healthy lifestyle changes, they could efficiently and effectively lose weight.
-A few adverse effects led to some people opting to end treatment.
+The study reveals that when people took Semaglutide and began to make healthy lifestyle changes, they could efficiently and effectively lose weight—a few adverse effects led to some people opting to end treatment.
 The most frequent side effects associated with Semaglutide are nausea and diarrhoea.
 These side effects usually occur after the initial dose and can be easily managed with a small dose of Esomeprazole.

 The results show that the Semaglutide-taking group lost 15% more weight than the placebo group, which lost only 2.4%